 Day 2 of Taiwan 8 Days Itinerary

-Next, I took shuttle bus to Golden Waterfall (黃金瀑布), snapped some photos and reversed back to Jiufen (九份).
+Next, I took a shuttle bus to Golden Waterfall (黃金瀑布), snapped some photos and reversed back to Jiufen (九份).

-Jiufen Old Street (九份老街) is one of the best old streets in Taiwan and I had a great time shopping, eating and exploring the unique street characterized by presence of numerous stairways.
+Jiufen Old Street (九份老街) is one of the best old streets in Taiwan and I had a great time shopping, eating and exploring the unique street characterized by the presence of numerous stairways.
 I also visited Shengping Theatre (昇平戲院) and was intrigued and amused by some old-time movie posters.
-If you like to know how theatres built in 1930s look like, you can pop by since it’s located within Jiufen Old Street.
+If you like to know how theatres built in the 1930s look like, you can pop by since it’s located within Jiufen Old Street.